Bop2000/DANTE/CCAs/README.md

 # Pipeline

-To conduct evaluations on synthetic functions using exact functions, please run the following line in terminal:
+To run the self-driving virtual laboratory for compositionally complex alloy design, please run the following line in terminal:

 ```shell
 bash run.sh